Do I Need An ETIAS Visa Waiver For Italy In 2024?

 Any non-EU nationals or residents are required to fill out the ETIAS Visa Waiver form before traveling to Italy or the European Union

-Any non-EU nationals from one of the following 60 nations will be required to fill out the ETIAS Visa Waiver form before traveling to the European Union.
-Once you have obtained a valid ETIAS travel authorisation (authorization) document, it is valid for 3 years and allows you to spend up to 90 days within a 180-day period.
+Once you have obtained a valid ETIAS travel authorization (authorization) document, it is valid for 3 years and allows you to spend up to 90 days within a 180-day period.

-Non-EU nationals and passport holders may spend a total of 6 non-consecutive months separated by 180 days each year.
 After 90 days within the EU borders of the Schengen zone, non-European citizens must spend 90 days outside of the Schengen countries before returning for another 90 days.
-As long as you follow these “short-term stays” rules, you will have visa-free access to any of the Schengen member countries.

 Albania, Antigua and Barbuda, Argentina, Australia, Bahamas, Barbados, Bosnia and Herzegovina, Brazil, Brunei, Canada, Chile, Colombia, Costa Rica, Dominica, El Salvador, Georgia, Grenada, Guatemala, Honduras, Hong Kong S.A.R*, Israel, Japan, Kiribati, Macao S.A.R*, Malaysia, Marshall Islands, Mauritius, Mexico, Micronesia, Moldova, Montenegro, Nauru, New Zealand, Nicaragua, North Macedonia, Palau, Panama, Paraguay, Peru, Saint Kitts and Nevis, Saint Lucia, Saint Vincent, Samoa, Serbia, Seychelles, Singapore, Solomon Islands, South Korea, Taiwan**, Timor Leste, Tonga, Trinidad and Tobago, Tuvalu, Ukraine, United Arab Emirates, United Kingdom, United States of America, Uruguay, Venezuela